 You’re in a new country so it would be a shame not to get out, feel the culture, see the sights, eat the food, drink the local brews and explore the countryside.
 These can ironically be some of the best moments of the trip where you reflect on what you have just played and the delights of what is to come.
 Even better, factor in a non-golfing day to relax, recharge and do something completely different.

 8. Plan your itinerary carefully and give yourself some slack

 Depending on the standard of the roads it can take longer to get to golf courses and hotels than you think.
 You don’t want to be late for that precious tee time, so factor in some extra time.
 By good planning and time management you’ll make your trip a lot less stressful and allow yourself some practice time on the range before a round, plus a cup of coffee and a bacon roll to start your day.

 9. Talk to a Golf Tour Operator

-These guys have a lot of knowledge and experience and can recommend an itinerary based on your budget and golf requirements.
-They can also save you hours of time in researching and booking hotels, tee times, ground transportation and flights.
-And contrary to popular belief some tour operators don’t charge excessive fees for their service.
-In fact we, Golfbreaks, can save you money compared to you self-packaging your trip.
-We book hundreds of thousands of golfers every year into golf destinations and therefore can secure very good rates from the golf courses and hotels that we work with, which we then pass on to our customers.
+Contrary to popular belief, some tour operators don’t charge excessive fees for their service.
+Golfbreaks can save you money compared to you self-packaging your trip.
+We book hundreds of thousands of golfers every year into golf destinations and therefore can secure exclusive rates from the golf courses and hotels that we work with, which we then pass on to our customers.

 10. To drive or be driven